16.3. Cost based optimizations

 - There are two types of join distributions:

-- PARTITIONED - each node participating in query builds a hash table from only fraction of data
+- REPARTITIONED - each node participating in query builds a hash table from only fraction of data

-- BROADCAST - each node participating in query builds a hash table from all of data (data is replicated)
+- REPLICATED - each node participating in query builds a hash table from all of data (data is replicated)

 With cost based join distribution selection, Presto automatically chooses the type of distributed join to use for each join.
 During cost based join enumeration, Presto also considers switching the probe side with build side.